 (It appears on the Labour Pains website, for which it was specially commissioned.
 This is part of a unique ongoing collaboration between the People’s History Museum (PHM) in Manchester and the Department of History at the University of Sheffield.
 It is intended as a new type of political and educational resource, incorporating an expanding online catalogue of material drawn from the Labour Party’s Official Archives; original scholarship, commentary and discussion, as well as interactive timeline plotting the key developments in Labour Party history from its foundation at the beginning of the twentieth century to the present day.)

 Paul Mason cited ‘Labour Pains’ in an article a few days after it was posted.
 This was my response.

-This is the big one – 7000 words – but if you want a good introduction to the general political context for people who might now know much about UK politics then this is it.
+This is the big one – over 13000 words – but if you want a good introduction to the general political context for people who might now know much about UK politics then this is it.
 This was written for Near Futures Online, a web-magazine produced by Zone Books, whose first edition was a fascinating collection on European politics.

 This is a short piece on the competing conceptions of leadership which the debate over Corbyn has implicitly put into contention with each other.